WordPress/blueprints/docs/build-your-first-blueprint.md

 {}
 ```

-It may seem like nothing is happening, but this Blueprint already spins a WordPress site using the latest major version.
+It may seem like nothing is happening, but this Blueprint already spins up a WordPress site with the latest major version.

 [<kbd> <br>Run Blueprint<br> </kbd>](https://playground.wordpress.net/#{})